ppau/ppau-graphics/README.md

     nano print_tag.txt
     ./render.py

+If running on a server with WSGI you can leave `print_tag.txt` as is.

 ## Git LFS

 **Most files (in particular, the SVG artwork source files) in this repository are tracked using [Git LFS.](https://git-lfs.github.com/)** See the `.gitattributes` file for a detailed list.
 An example line: